Aliases for FES Gene

 GeneCards Summary for FES Gene

 FES (FES Proto-Oncogene, Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with FES include sarcoma.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
+Diseases associated with FES include Sarcoma and Myeloid Leukemia.
+Among its related pathways are RET signaling and IL4-mediated signaling events.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FER.